In this post:

 Finally, Ansible is required for a number of the automation pieces, but is not codependent on the rest of the solution.
 Should you have any concerns with adding automation to your workstreams, you can still take advantage of a good portion of this solution, forfeiting the automation aspects laid out earlier.

-If you’d further like to get some guidance in implementing this solution in your organization, please reach out to us and we’d love the opportunity to help you in this journey.
+If you’d further like to get some guidance in implementing this solution in your organization, please reach out to us.
+And for other similar multi-product solutions such as this, head over to the Portfolio Architecture Center to review our entire catalog of documented architectures.
+We’d love the opportunity to help you in this journey.

 About the author